elamont174/cats-coffee-covers/README.md

 - SUCCESS CRITERIA:
 - ability to search for reviews by Book Title, Author, Genre and Reviewer
 - RESULT
+- Feature isn't included in this iteration.
+This would be considered a 'future improvement'.

 **Could haves**